-- Ensuring that open daily communication is maintained with parents through the home / school book. - Being sensitive to personal communication preferences of individual parents and accommodating these wherever possible. - Fully consulting parents in relation to programme planning for their child both through formal and informal meetings such as annual reviews, multi-disciplinary meetings and parents' evenings.
+- Ensuring that open daily communication is maintained with parents through the home / school book. - Being sensitive to personal communication preferences of individual parents and accommodating these wherever possible. - Consulting parents in relation to programme planning for their child both through formal and informal meetings such as annual reviews, multi-disciplinary meetings and parents' evenings. - Working on support documents collaboratively for example behaviour support plan, sensory profiles or social stories.